Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

 # ProjectsIHaveDone
-The mikason project is the commercial project I did as an intern.(I delete some part to ensure the security of the system)
+The mikason project is the commercial project I did as an intern.(I delete some part to ensure the security of the system) (demonstration of backend skill)

   • Informationeloped of real-estate website, it can intuitively show information related to real estates, including price, address, room type, rental and trading information, inspection record etc.